 A few minutes walk outside the town centre sits a fantastic arts, theatre and production venue, and Wales’ only completely independent multiplex cinema.
 Theatre Mwldan started up in the town’s old abattoir in 1983, before winning The Prince Of Wales Award and a BFI Film Society award.
 Its modern two-theatre building opened in 2004, and a busy programme of drama, music, opera and visual art has prospered inside ever since.
 The theatre also tours its own productions, including successful tours for local harpist and composer Catrin Finch.
 Latest film releases in 3D and hi-definition stock are also shown every week, and pop-up themed cafés help sate other appetites.
 A culture-lover’s dream, essentially.

+Indulge in a leisurely brunch at Crwst cafe, with a warm, inviting atmosphere, making it the perfect place to unwind.
 Treat yourself to small plates at Yr Hen Printworks.
 The Michelin Bib Gourmand restaurant features a changing menu, with fresh local produce.

 Get another perspective on Cardigan

-Now it’s time to get another perspective – literally – from The Welsh Wildlife Centre, down onto Cardigan town centre.
+Now it’s time to get another perspective – literally – from the Welsh Wildlife Centre, down onto Cardigan town centre.
 Only ten minutes drive out of town, The Welsh Wildlife Centre is set high on a hill above the River Teifi's final meanders.
 Enjoy lunch outside from its lovely Glasshouse Café, and you’ll gawp at the sight of the town as the river runs to it.
 You’ll also gawp at the giant badger made of local willow sitting beside you, and the Wildlife Centre building itself, a beautiful eco-friendly construction.

 Inside, you’ll also find adventure backpacks for kids, nature trails for walkers and cyclists, and regular activities like arts and crafts, pond-dipping, and mini-beast hunts.
 Get exploring.